Laurie Daley: Post-playing

 Since February 2018, Daley has co-hosted the Big Sports Breakfast on Sky Sports Radio in Sydney.

 In March 2018, Daley returned to commentating with NRL Nation, a syndicated Rugby League Radio call owned and run by Crocmedia.

 Since July 2018, he joined CBS Sports as co-host of Sports Tonight on Network 10.

+In 2022, he coached the Kangaroo alumni vs. Kiwis alumni Match Fit squad.

+In February 2024, he was appointed to the International Rugby League Board as an independent director.

+On 2 December 2024, Daley was announced to be returning to the NSW State of Origin head coach role after Michael Maguire stepped down to coach the Brisbane Broncos.

+Before the start of the 2025 State of Origin series, New South Wales were tipped to win the series by many pundits.
+New South Wales would win the opening match against Queensland quite comfortably, however they would lose the remaining two matches in the series.
+Daley was later criticised for his team selections, tactics and omitting players from the squad such as Terrell May.

 Accolades

 In February 2008, Daley was named in the list of Australia's 100 Greatest Players (1908–2007) which was commissioned by the NRL and ARL to celebrate the code's centenary year in Australia.

 In August 2008, Daley was named at five-eighth in the Indigenous Team of the Century.

 On 11 January 2013, the local football ground in his home town of Junee was renamed Laurie Daley Oval.